aleris/typeid-kotlin/README.md

 ### Customizing prefixes

-The `TypeId` class can be customized to use a different prefix for the generated ids.
+The `TypeId` class can be customized to use a specific prefix for the generated ids associated with an entity type.

+For example to register a custom prefix for the `Organization` entity:
 ```kotlin
 val typeId = typeId().withCustomPrefix(TypedPrefix<Organization>("org"))
 println(typeId.randomId<Organization>()) // prints something like org_01h455vb4pex5vsknk084sn02q
 ```

-Another possibility is to add `TypedPrefix` to the entity instance:
+Another possibility is to add the `TypedPrefix` annotation to the entity instance:

 ```kotlin
 @TypeIdPrefix("cust")
 data class Customer(override val id: CustomerId)
 ```

-This can also be useful when you want a different entity interface in a different module.
-For example:
+This can also be useful when you want a different entity interface (maybe defined in a different module).
+For example, define an interface with the `@TypeIdPrefix` annotation, which is implemented by the entity class:

 ```kotlin
 @TypeIdPrefix("cust")